 How does sciatica start?

-Sciatica can start from a bone spur causing radiculopathy, or more commonly from disc irritation, herniation, or bulging.
-Disk issues cause an inflammatory chemical reaction that can irritate the nerve roots making up the sciatic nerve.
-Poor biomechanics, peripheral issues with the Piriformis muscle, muscle overuse, or even underuse from sitting too much can also cause sciatica.
+Sciatica can start from a bone spur causing radiculopathy or, more commonly, from disc irritation, herniation, or bulging.
+Poor biomechanics, Piriformis muscle issues, overuse, or prolonged sitting can also trigger it.

 Who needs chiropractic care for sciatica?

-Most often, sciatica occurs in individuals who are 30 years or older.
-Sciatica also often occurs in athletes, laborers, as well as sedentary individuals.
+Sciatica most often occurs in individuals 30 years or older, as well as athletes, laborers, and sedentary individuals.

 What is sciatica?

-Sciatica is the irritation of the sciatic nerve, resulting in pain down the lower back.
+Sciatica is irritation of the sciatic nerve, causing pain down the lower back.
 There are two types: radiculopathy (nerve root encroachment) and neuropathy (irritation outside the spinal cord).
-The diagnosis and treatment depend on the specific type and root cause.
+Diagnosis and treatment depend on the specific type and root cause.

 What chiropractic services are prescribed for sciatica patients?

-Services may include chiropractic adjustments, spinal manipulation, therapeutic muscle stretching and strengthening, lifestyle changes, decompression table treatments, soft tissue work, PNF (Proprioceptive neuromuscular facilitation), post isometric relaxation, and nerve glides and flossing.
+Services may include adjustments, spinal manipulation, muscle stretching and strengthening, lifestyle changes, decompression table treatments, soft-tissue work, PNF, post-isometric relaxation, and nerve glides/flossing.

 How long does it take to feel the effects of chiropractic care for sciatica?

-Treatment duration varies per individual.
-Usually, one session won't cure sciatic pain.
-Chiropractors often recommend 1-2 sessions per week for 6 weeks or more, creating a custom plan to achieve the patient's goals.
+Treatment varies by individual.
+Usually, one session won’t cure sciatic pain.
+Chiropractors often recommend 1–2 sessions per week for 6+ weeks and create a custom plan to achieve your goals.

 What are the disadvantages of chiropractic therapy for sciatica?

 Possible disadvantages include muscle soreness, discomfort, acute pain during sessions, dizziness, and drowsiness.
-There's also a chance of re-injury during adjustments or spinal manipulation.
-However, these risks are generally minimal when treated by a qualified professional.
+There’s also a small chance of re-injury during adjustments, but risks are minimal with a qualified professional.

 Are you finally ready to live pain-free?